jmashuque/branch-directory-map/README.md

 - upcoming: proxy option which will disable implementing Firebase Remote Config and `EncryptedSharedPreferences`
 - upcoming: option for automatic route optimization using Traveling Salesman algorithm
 - upcoming: option to use ambient light sensor to implement dark mode dynamically, similar to the Maps app
-- upcoming: specify a Google Map ID to import your custom map style from your cloud project
 - upcoming: persistent settings through use of `SharedPreferences`
+- upcoming: option for active speed readout on the map fragment
+- upcoming: ability to specify extra information about branches by reading one or more extra CSV columns
+- upcoming: history and favourites features for branches
+- upcoming: overlay buttons on marker info windows to favourite, refresh, or close the marker
+- upcoming: automatic refreshing when marker info windows are open for a specified amount of time
+- upcoming: theme colour changes for better contrast in both light and dark device themes

+### 0.1-alpha4 (2025-04-06)
+- feature: specify a Google Map ID to import your custom map style from your cloud project, will disable dark and monochrome toggles, pricing will be higher per map load
+- major fix: code shrinking works, `proguard-rules.pro` revised to work with reflection implementation, `fullMode` set to false
+- fix: app no longer exports DB if the DB was embedded
+- fix: `google-services.json` is conditionally excluded from the build when not using Firebase Remote Config
+- fix: some devices no longer display the notification bar over the app's search bar
-- upcoming: disable relevant interface features when the API key is missing
+- fix: disables relevant interface features when the link API key is missing
+- fix: nonspecific logic fixes, interface tweaks, code cleaning
+- fix: changes to text colours for different elements to improve consistency across light and dark themes
+- improved: heavily altered `adbc.bat` to make it more useful, including adding emulator commands and passing arguments to adb/emu/gradlew
+- improved: better handling of intents and passing information when opening Google Maps app
+- improved: more localization support by using string resources for all Toast messages
+- revised: debuggable is now set to false in `build.gradle` and not hardcoded in `AndroidManifest.xml`
+- revised: `libs.versions.toml` updated, CMake version updated, Gradle version updated

 ### 0.1-alpha3 (2025-03-30)
 - feature: specify a string to add to all addresses when geocoding for accuracy's sake, except for addresses containing plus codes